benrau87/cuckoo_installer/README.md

 Reboot and login to your cuckoo user

-Run the firstrun.sh script in your home directory

 Create some VMs using the vmcloak.sh script in your home directory and add them to the virtualbox.conf file.

 Start cuckoo with the start_cuckoo.sh script on your cuckoo user in their home directory